-That’s why there are bar loans available for law students who need financial help to pass the bar.
+If you’re concerned about your financial situation as you prepare for the bar exam, there are bar loans available to help you cover your costs.
 Here’s what you need to know about bar loans and how to qualify for one.

 What are bar loans?

 Bar loans are private student loans you can apply for to help you cover the costs of preparing for and taking the bar exam and prevent you from living off rice and beans in your parents’ basement the meantime.